wiseman-timelord/aiDEr-Local/README.md

 >
 ```
 1. Setup-Install And Ollama, are now working, time to focus on LM STUDIO.
 LM Studio was not working when tested last, needs testing again after having implemented recent updates to command line arguments.
+2. When LM Studio is fixed, elevate status to beta.
 3. Complete download of model (see NOTATIONS section) - In the mean time we are testing with "deepseek-v2-lite-instruct" in Q8 GGUF.
 4. running with file(s) needs testing/investigating.
 4. Testing Running aider - Is the install complete?
 Are there any further issues.